wasimapinjari/cv/clb0loy7y001u08lf7sa1g38t.md

-# 10 Steps To Block Windows Applications From Accessing The Internet.
+# 10 Steps To Block Windows Applications From Accessing The Internet

 Step 1.
 Search “win” on windows 10 and open this 😛